Corporate tax in the United States: Distributions

 Shareholders of corporations are subject to corporate or individual income tax when corporate earnings are distributed.
 Such distribution of earnings is generally referred to as a dividend.
 Dividends received by other corporations may be taxed at reduced rates, or exempt from taxation, if the dividends received deduction applies.
-Dividends received by individuals (if the dividend is a "qualified dividend") are taxed at reduced rates.
-Exceptions to shareholder taxation apply to certain nonroutine distributions, including distributions in liquidation of an 80% subsidiary or in complete termination of a shareholder's interest.
+Dividends received by individuals (if the dividend is a "qualified dividend") are taxed at reduced rates of 0%, 15%, or 20% depending on the individual's adjusted gross income. provides a 100% deduction for the foreign-source portion of dividends received from "specified 10-percent owned foreign corporations" by domestic corporate shareholders, subject to a one-year holding period under §246.

-If a corporation makes a distribution in a non-cash form, it must pay tax on any gain in value of the property distributed.

-The United States does not generally require withholding tax on the payment of dividends to shareholders.
-However, withholding tax is required if the shareholder is not a U.S. citizen or resident or U.S. corporation, or in some other circumstances (see Tax withholding in the United States).